Actindo-AG/Documentation/DataHub/UserInterface/02c_AttributeGroups.md

 - [ADD]
   Click this button to add the selected attribute to the attribute group.
 The *Add attributes to attribute group* view is closed.

 The list displays all attributes that are not assigned to the selected attribute group.
+Depending on the settings, the displayed columns may vary.
 All fields are read-only.
-Depending on the settings, the displayed columns may vary.

 - *Name*
   Attribute name.

 - *Key*
   Attribute key.
-The key is required for API access and must be system wide unique.

 - *Current attribute group*
   Attribute group to which the attribute is currently assigned.

 - *Description*
   Description to the attribute.

 - *Status*
   Attribute status.
 The following statuses are available: